artdesignbySF/BTC-tarrot/README.md

     * **Sub-milestone 4.2:** Fortune ideas for the next 8 Major Arc-ana cards.
     * **Sub-milestone 4.3:** Fortune ideas for the final 7 Major Arcana cards.
     * **Sub-milestone 4.4:** Review and refinement of all 22 card fortune ideas.

+5.  **Fortune Ideas:**
+    * **Sub-milestone 5.1:** For each combination of possible hands a short and consise fortune must be written, each involving a bitcoin theme.

 ## Current Progress